Skip to main content

 export SAUCE_ACCESS_KEY="your Sauce access key"

-2. Confirm that your environment variables have been set by typing echo $SAUCE_USERNAME in your terminal.
-The response should be your username value.
+4. To confirm that your environment variables are set, enter echo $SAUCE_USERNAME in your terminal.
+The expected response is your username value.

 Referencing Environment Variables in Test Scripts

-Once you've set up the environment variables for your credentials, you need to reference them within the test scripts that you want to run on Sauce.
-You can find examples of test scripts that use environment variables for authentication in the demo directory for each language in the Sauce Labs Training repo on GitHub.
+Once you've set up the environment variables for your credentials, you need to reference them in the test scripts that you want to run on Sauce.
+You can find examples of test scripts that use environment variables for authentication in the demo directory for each language in the Sauce Labs Training repository on GitHub.

 Below are examples of how to set environment variables in a given language/framework: